Apple iPhone 17 Pro vs Google Pixel 8a

 Frequently Asked Questions

-Apple iPhone 17 Pro excels if you value brightest 6.3-inch display ever (3000 nits peak outdoor).
-Google Pixel 8a is better if you prioritize unmatched 7-year software support commitment in the mid-range segment.
-Pick based on your budget and daily use.
+Apple iPhone 17 Pro is the better choice if you prioritize brightest 6.3-inch display ever (3000 nits peak outdoor).
+Google Pixel 8a wins if you value unmatched 7-year software support commitment in the mid-range segment.
+Both are rated highly (4.8★ vs 4.4★), so consider your specific needs and budget.

 Affiliate disclosure